Würth: Museums and Würth Collection

 The Würth Collection comprises over 18,000 works from the 15th century to modern and contemporary art, primarily paintings and sculptures.
 It ranks among the greatest European private art collections.
 The works of art are regularly displayed to the public in five museums in Germany and ten associated galleries of the Würth Group across Europe, including Kunsthalle Würth and Johanniterkirche in Schwäbisch Hall in Germany, Museum Würth and Museum Würth 2 in Künzelsau in Germany, the Art Forum Würth Capena in Italy, the Musée Würth France Erstein in France and the Museo Würth La Rioja in Spain.
 In Switzerland, Würth maintains Forum Würth Arlesheim, Forum Würth Chur and Würth Haus Rorschach.
-Admission is free.
+Admission is free in all of the museums.

+Other

 Würth is the organizer of the Würth Open-Air Festival, an annual music festival in Künzelsau.
 The Würth Philharmoniker orchestra was founded in Künzelsau in 2017 by Reinhold Würth Musikstiftung.

 Würth and sports

 NASCAR

 Beginning in the 2012 season, Würth became a primary sponsor in seven Nationwide Series races on the #12 Team Penske Dodge/Ford.
 From the 2014 season to the 2022 season, Würth was a primary sponsor in four NASCAR Cup Series races of Brad Keselowski of Team Penske's #2 Ford Fusion.
 As of the 2025 season, Würth currently is a primary sponsor for Penske's #12 and #22 in the NASCAR Cup Series for Ryan Blaney and Joey Logano's Ford Mustang.

 In 2023, Würth became the title sponsor of the NASCAR Cup Series race at Dover Motor Speedway under the Würth 400.

-On January 23, 2025, it was announced that the Würth 400 name would move over to Texas Motor Speedway under the Würth 400 Presented by LIQUI MOLY.
+On 23 January 2025, it was announced that the Würth 400 name would move over to Texas Motor Speedway under the Würth 400 Presented by LIQUI MOLY.
 The company also sponsored the No. 21 Wood Brothers Racing Mustang of Josh Berry.

-Football (Soccer)
+Football

 Bundesliga

 Würth is an official partner of the German Football Association (DFB).
 Since 2022, the Würth brand has been featured at the international matches of the German men's national team, the women's national team, and the U21 team.
 In addition, Würth cooperates with ten clubs in the German Bundesliga: FC Bayern Munich, Borussia Dortmund, VfB Stuttgart, Bayer Leverkusen, Hertha BSC Berlin, RB Leipzig, Werder Bremen, SC Freiburg, Mainz 05, and Hamburger SV.